 The theme of our event was Imagine a Future.
-We want to extend that some vision with you, right now.
+We want to extend that same vision with you, right now.
 Let’s do that …

-Imagine a future where all families are provided the tools, encouragement, and techniques to promote their children’s positive development and well being.
+Imagine a future where all families are provided the tools, encouragement, and techniques to promote their children’s positive development and well-being.
 At Child and Family Resources, we invite parents of newborn infants and toddlers, particularly those who come from backgrounds of poverty, violence, or substance abuse, to work with our trained counselors.
-These home visitors partner with parents, providing services in family’s homes, to promote healthy child development, effective nurturing, and rewarding parenting.
-Investing in home visitation programs is a far more cost effective way to promote literacy and school success than remediation programs that public schools offer.
+These home visitors partner with parents, providing services in the family’s homes, to promote healthy child development, effective nurturing, and rewarding parenting.
+Investing in home visitation programs is a far more cost-effective way to promote literacy and school success than remediation programs that public schools offer.